juho-creator/My-First-Program/README.md

 <br />
 <br />

-This is a Ti-84 calculator program that calculates the launch angle of the boat in order to cross the river and reach the exact location.
+This is a Ti-84 calculator program that calculates the launch angle of the boat to cross the river and reach the exact location.
 The program had been developed through experimentation in the RiverCrossingChallenge.

 [Link to RiverCrossingChallenge](http://thephysicsaviary.com/Physics/Programs/Games/RiverCrossingChallenge/)